cristianstanescu/styleguide/README.md

 The plugins need to be installed separately from a [bunch of options](https://github.com/guard/guard/wiki/Guard-Plugins).

-Example [Guardfile](/Guardfile) with Rubycritic, Rspec and Rubocop enabled.
+Example [Guardfile](/Guardfile) with Rubycritic, RSpec, Rubocop and Reek enabled.
+RSpec, Rubocop and Reek guards will output to the console while Rubycritic will generate a file that can be opened in the browser: **tmp/rubycritic/current_file.html**

 ## Editors